 - “OWASP” for the OWASP Foundation hosting and supporting the project.

 - “Cyber” because it represents both IT and Cybersecurity.
-While it is a common buzzword, “cyber” is a single word that represents both.
+While it is a common buzzword, “cyber” is the only word that represents both.

 - “Controls” because these are the individual, measurable items within a control set / framework.

-- “Matrix” because the output is a mapping table between every Control and every other Control.
-Even though arriving at that table requires a specific process, we did not want any distraction from that output by calling it (yet another) a Framework or Methodology.
+- “Matrix” because the OCCM generates a mapping table between every Control and every other Control.
+Even though arriving at that table requires a specific process, we did not want any distraction from what OCCM generates by calling it (yet another) a Framework or Methodology.

 - Apologies to the CSA Cloud Controls Matrix (CSA CCM).
 We tried to avoid using “CCM” in our acronym.
 We really did.
-At least we’re OCCM.
+The reasons above were too compelling.
+At least we’re “OCCM”.